Explore the differences between Smoke Testing and Sanity Testing in detail with examples:

 Try to find answers to questions like, will the behavior be different across versions?
 Will the implementation work on the lowest supported version or not?
 Will there be performance issues for the implementation of versions?
 Is there any specific feature of the OS that might impact the behavior of the implementation? etc.

 #2) On the above note, analyze for the phone models also i.e. are there any features of the phone that will impact the implementation?
 Is the implementation behavior changing with GPS?
 Is the implementation behavior changing with the phone’s camera? etc. If you find that there’s no impact, avoid testing on different phone models.

 #3) Unless there are any UI changes for the implementation I would recommend keeping UI testing on the least priority, you can inform the team (if you want) that UI will not be tested.

-#4) To save your time, avoid testing on good networks because it is obvious that the implementation is going to work as expected on a strong network.
-I would recommend to start with testing on a 4G or 3G network.
+#4) In order to save your time, avoid testing on good networks because it is obvious that the implementation is going to work as expected on a strong network.
+I would recommend starting with testing on a 4G or 3G network.

 #6) If you must test for a matrix of different OS and their version, I would suggest that you do it in a smart way.
 For instance, choose the lowest, medium and the latest OS-version pairs for testing.
 You can mention in the release document that not every combination is tested.

 #7) On a similar line, for UI implementation sanity test, use small, medium and large screen sizes to save time.
-You can also use simulator and emulator etc.
+You can also use a simulator and emulator.

 Sanity testing is performed when you are running short of time and hence it is not possible for you to run each and every test case and most importantly you are not given enough time to plan out your testing.
-To avoid the blame games, it is better to take precautions.
+In order to avoid the blame games, it is better to take precautionary measures.